 Whenever we buy or start a new business, we ask ourselves, “What is our exit plan?”
 What do we ultimately want to do with the business we are getting into?
 How can we sell all or part of it to make money?
 You should always ask these same questions about the real estate you buy.
 What is your exit strategy?
 Do you intend to hold the property long term?

 Do you plan to fix it, rent it, and then sell it?
 If so, who is your target buyer?
 Are you buying the property “wholesale,” with the intention of selling it quickly?
 If so, to what group of buyers do you want to sell it, and how will you market it to them?
 Is there something unique about this property that you can use to create additional value?
 Is it more valuable in small pieces?
-These are very important questions, yet surprisingly few people answer them before buying a property
+These are very important questions, yet surprisingly few people answer them before renting a property at Casselberry apartments.

 We encourage you to ask yourself the tough questions early and to have a game plan (including what might be called an “endgame plan”) for each property.
 True, all game plans are subject to change (and may even get scrapped entirely), but you’re always better off starting the game with a well-thought-out plan and then adjusting it as necessary.
 Are you going to keep this property forever?
 Probably not.
 So if you’re going to unload this property at some point, you need to know how to sell it to produce the maximum return on your initial investment.